CoreyRobinsonDev/EXA-VM/README.md

 - **R/N**               A register, or a number between -9999 and 9999
 - **L**                 A label defined by a **MARK** pseudo-instruction

+# Hosts
+A host is a representation of a computer network.
+An EXA can only exist inside a host.
+When you create them they'll be in your host, but when you run them they can upload into your target host and execute there.

+# Links
+Links connect hosts to each other, and are what EXAs use to travel between hosts.
+Links have a numerical ID at each end which lets you reference them in your code.

 # REGISTERS
 ### X
 The **X** register is a general-purpose storage register and can store a number or a keyword.
 ### T
 The **T** register is a general-purpose storage register and can store a number or a keyword.
 It is also the destination for **TEST** instructions, and is the criterion for conditional jumps (TJMP and FJMP).
 ### F
 The **F** register allows an EXA to read and write the contents of a held file.
-When an EXA grabs a file, its "file cursor" will be set to the first value in hte file.
+When an EXA grabs a file, its "file cursor" will be set to the first value in the file.
 Reading from the **F** register will read this value; writing to the **F** register will overwrite this value.
 After reading or writing the **F** register, the file cursor will automatically advance.
 Writing to the end of the file will append a new value instead of overwriting.
 ### M
 The **M** register controls an EXA's message-passing functionality.
 When an EXA writes to the **M** register the value will be stored in that EXA's outgoing message slot until another EXA reads from the **M** register and receives the previously written value.
 Both numbers and keywords can be transferred in this way.